Daewoo Lacetti: Southeast Asia

 In Singapore, the name "Chevrolet" has replaced the Daewoo nameplate after GM bought Daewoo.
 It still offers the same line-up as did GM Daewoo, naming the Optra sedan, Optra station wagon and Optra5 hatchback in Malaysia, Thailand, and the Philippines.
 In Indonesia, the sedan is simply called Optra or Optra Magnum for the facelift model, and Estate for the station wagon.
 The vehicles use the 1.6- or 1.8-liter engine with an automatic transmission option for selected models.

 United States

 Suzuki marketed a rebadged Lacetti as the Forenza and Reno beginning in the United States in 2004—following the end of Daewoo's North American operations in 2002 and replacing the Daewoo Nubira station wagon and sedan.
 The Forenza/Reno falls between the Aerio (later SX4) and the now-discontinued Verona.
 In the territories of Guam and Northern Mariana Islands, it was sold as a Chevrolet Optra, but it was only available as a sedan.

 The US model line features the 2.0-liter four-cylinder D-TEC made by General Motors, developing a maximum power of 132 hp at 5600 rpm.

-The Forenza and the Reno were discontinued within the 2008 model year, the Reno being replaced by the Suzuki SX4 sedan after the 2008 model year and the Forenza by the Chevrolet Cruze.
+The Forenza and the Reno were discontinued during the 2008 model year, the Reno being replaced by the Suzuki SX4 sedan after the 2008 model year and the Forenza by the Chevrolet Cruze.